mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 }
 ```

-To update all the rows, use the [UpdateAll](http://repodb.net/operation/updateall) method instead.
+To update all the rows, use the [UpdateAll](http://repodb.net/operation/updateall) method.

 ```csharp
 var people = GetPeople(100);